Patient Safety and the “I” Patient:

 Informed and Involved

+Why isn't patient safety talked about more often?
 Medical errors are the third-leading cause of death in the United States according to two recent studies, and they cost the economy $17 billion a year[i] While healthcare organizations and research universities are funded to do more research and to train medical staff, Long Island resident Ilene Corina, President and founder of Pulse Center for Patient Safety (previously PULSE of NY) began community-based patient safety programs for the public over twenty years ago with minimal resources.

-Winning numerous awards for her advocacy work and sitting on prestigious boards such as The National Patient Safety Foundation and The Joint Commission, Corina also received a full scholarship from the American Hospital Association / National Patient Safety Foundation Patient Safety Leadership Training to become a fellow for a year and training in Patient Safety.
+Winning numerous awards for her advocacy work and sitting on prestigious boards such as The National Patient Safety Foundation and The Joint Commission, Corina also received a full scholarship from the American Hospital Association / National Patient Safety Foundation Patient Safety Leadership Training to become a Fellow for a year and train in Patient Safety.
 Her project focused on patient safety and the most vulnerable populations such as young mothers living in shelters, people living with HIV/AIDS, people with various disabilities, families of people with Alzheimer’s/dementia, the transgender community, and much more.

 Pulse CPSEA offers community workshops and training courses, as well as free bedside support and advocacy services.
 “Patient’s families can do a lot to help keep their loved ones safe from harm.
 No one should be alone in the hospital especially when we know how unsafe it can be,” explains Corina.
 “Patients families can do a lot to help keep their loved ones safe from harm”.
 Corina encourages partner and family support, and teaches what can go wrong.